mapache-salvaje/mui-cursor/README.md

 Each rule in the `.cursor/rules` directory contains detailed documentation about its purpose and requirements.
 The rules are designed to be used with Cursor IDE to enforce best practices and maintain consistency across projects.

-## Contributing

-Feel free to contribute by:
-1. Adding new rules for other React libraries or frameworks
-2. Improving existing rules
-3. Suggesting best practices for specific use cases

 ## License

 MIT